What is FMS?

 FMS procedures are agreed with us during the accreditation process for a generating station.
 Fuelled stations cannot be accredited until the relevant FMS documentation has been submitted to and agreed with us.

-For an overview of FMS, please read our Applicant guidance note: fuel measurement and sampling explained.
 For more detailed information on FMS procedures, please consult the relevant guidance documents below.

 FMS Guidance Documents